Jean-Noël Barrot: Minister for Europe and Foreign Affairs (2024–present)

 In February 2025 Barrot urged G20 states to show unambivalent support for the international rules-based order, including the sovereignty of Ukraine.
 Barrot said the real line of geopolitical division was not between north and south but between those who supported the international rules-based order and those who did not.

+On 3 January 2026, Barrot condemned the United States strikes in Venezuela as illegal, stating: "The military operation that led to the capture of Nicolás Maduro violates the principle of not resorting to force, that underpins international law.
+France reiterates that no lasting political solution can be imposed from the outside and that only sovereign people themselves can decide their future."

+Barrot in June 2026, standing behind Emmanuel Macron as US president Donald Trump signs the Islamabad Memorandum of Understanding at the Palace of Versailles, with US Secretary of State Marco Rubio standing behind Trump.

+In April 2025, Barrot wrote to the UN Commissioner for Human Rights to oppose the automatic renewal of Francesca Albanese in her role as UN Special Rapporteur.
+On 11 February 2026, Barrot called for her resignation.

+In June 2026, Barrot was present with French President Emmanuel Macron at the Palace of Versailles when US President Donald Trump signed the Islamabad Memorandum, a memorandum of understanding between the United States and Iran aimed at ending the 2026 Iran war.

 Political positions

 In June 2020, Barrot together with fellow party member Patrick Mignola proposed a law to introduce mail-in voting to facilitate voting during the public health crisis caused by the COVID-19 pandemic in France.